bitterteriyaki/dotfiles/README.md

 installed in your system.
 Check the documentation for instructions on how to install it.

-Once you have Chezmoi installed, run the `install.sh` script to setup some
+Once you have Chezmoi installed, run the `install.sh` script to setup the dependencies and install the dotfiles:
-dependencies:

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/bitterteriyaki/dotfiles/HEAD/install.sh)"